HopsonCommunity/Community-Game/README.md

 If you want to know how to compile the source or even contribute to this project, look at `CONTRIBUTING.md`.
-The document will tell you how you can get the project files with git, compile them, and if you want contribute them back to us.
+The document will tell you how you can get the project files with git, compile them, and even how to contribute your code back into this main repository.

 Also take a look at the `CODESTYLE.md` file.
 It tells you how you should program when you want your Pull Request mergerd into the project.